 In many ways love at “second-marriage-sight” can benefit from the experiences of the first.

 I love this quote from Susan Hendrick, professor of psychology and a researcher at Texas Tech.

-“If two year olds can learn not to touch something,” says Hendrick, “adults can learn a certain direction in love is negative and thereby make better love choices next time around.”
+“If two year olds can learn not to touch something,” says Hendrick, “adults can learn that a certain ‘direction’ in love is ‘negative’ – and thereby learn to make better love choices next time around.”

 It seems we make different kinds of love choices, too, according to Andy Cherlin, professor of sociology at Jon Hopkins.

 “Partners in re-marriage differ much more in religion, education, and age than those in first marriages,” says Cherlin.